syndit/com.synditcorp.ruleengine/README.md

 - [Usage tips](#usage-tips)
 - [License](#license)

 # Features

 1. Simple, document based.
 The definition document has the intelligence, not the Java code.
 1. The definition documents are self-contained, making it easy to store a complete set of rules for a give purpose.
+1. The Engine's footprint is quite small, allowing as many instances as needed.
 1. Reusable rules (configure one rule to be used by other rules).
 1. Caches runtime rule results so reusable rules only needs to be executed once.
 1. Evaluate rules with: